by Freddy J. Nager, Founder of Atomic Tango LLC…

-As an L.A. based interactive-media guy for the past 14 years, I’m expected to blog about sexy new developments online or in Hollywood, but today I’ve decided to write about Mervyns department store.
+As an L.A. based interactive-media guy, I’m expected to blog about sexy new developments online or in Hollywood, but today I’ve decided to write about Mervyns department store.
 And, yes, that’s the only time you’ll ever see the words “sexy” and “Mervyns” in the same sentence.

 While Mervyns carries Levi’s, Nike and many of the same brands found in happening retailers, the ambiance couldn’t be less inspiring: cheap lighting, unimaginative displays — only Sears’ attempt to be the Jiffy Lube of fashion retail is less inviting.
 It doesn’t appear that Mervyns has hired an interior designer since the ’80s, when Montgomery Ward’s was a retail leader.
 Note to Mervyns: Montgomery Ward’s bit the dust in 2001.
 Basic lesson: learn from the failures of your competitors.